-Knowing what you want may sound simple, but many homebuyers do not have a firm idea in their head before they go out searching for a home.
-When you go shopping for a place to live, two homes compete for your attention: the one that meets your needs and fulfills your desires.
+Knowing what you want may sound simple, but many homebuyers may require a reality check before searching for a home.
+When you shop for a place to live, two homes compete for your attention: the one that meets your needs and fulfills your desires.
 Your goal is to find one home that does both!

-When you look at homes, you may find that you fall in love with one or another home for entirely different reasons.
-Is it better to buy the house with the large master bedroom with a large ensuite, the one with the large country kitchen, the one with a pool, or the one with a finished basement?
+When you look at homes, you may fall in love with one or another home for entirely different reasons.
+Is it better to buy the house with the large main bedroom with a large ensuite, the one with the large country kitchen, the one with a pool, or the one with a finished basement?
 Far too often, people buy a home for the wrong reasons and then regret their decision when the house does not meet their needs.

 Do not shop with stars in your eyes: satisfy your needs first.
-Work with a good Realtor who will sit down with you and listen to what you want.
+Work with a good Realtor who will sit down with you and listen to your wants.